FTXUI 6.1.9

 Minimize if needed on the X axis.

-Decorator borderWith(const Cell &)
+Decorator borderWith(const Cell &pixel)

 Same as border but with a constant Cell around the element.